Pterostylis lustra: Taxonomy and naming

 Pterostylis lustra was first formally described in 2006 by David Jones from a specimen collected in the Wilsons Promontory National Park and the description was published in Australian Orchid Research.
 The specific epithet (lustra) is a Latin word meaning "illuminate" or "light up".

 Distribution and habitat

 The small sickle greenhood is locally common in the southern half of Victoria where it grows in wet, swampy areas under Leptospermum lanigerum.
 It also occurs in northern Tasmania and in the south-east of South Australia.

 Conservation

-Pterostylis lustra is classified as "endangered' under the Tasmanian Government Threatened Species Protection Act 1995.
+Pterostylis lustra is classified as 'endangered' under the Tasmanian Government Threatened Species Protection Act 1995 and as 'endangered' in South Australia.